kevinmeredith/tech-lead-book/ch1-keep-an-open-mind.md

 better: those driven entirely by Ego or ones made based on objective analyses of facts?
 Which decisions are likely to produce higher revenues and profits for the company: those made due to Ego or those driven by the truth alone?

-Clearly these questions require no explicit answers.
+Clearly these questions' answers are self-evident.
 As a Tech Lead, your duty is to influence the company in making technical decisions that are the best.
 When evaluating multiple options, clearly and calmly evaluate their pros and cons, and encourage technical debate with your teammates.
-Failing to uphold this fair assessment will result in worse choices for the company.
+Failing to uphold this fair assessment will result in lesser choices for the company.
+That, ultimately, will result in fewer profits and lower return on investment to shareholders.

 In short, given the choice between winning and losing, which will you pick?